Electoral system: Weighted votes

-Proportional systems
+Unusual Proportional Representation systems

+Most countries in the world use proportional representation but some PR systems are relatively scarce.

+Unusual proportional systems that use ranked votes include single transferable voting variants, such as CPO-STV, Schulze STV and the Wright system.
+Single non-transferable voting, limited voting and cumulative voting ensure that both most-popular party and at least one other party elect representatives.
+They are described as semi-proportional.

 Dual-member proportional representation is a proposed system with two members elected to represent each constituency, one with the most votes cast in the district and one to ensure proportionality of the combined results using votes cast in the district and elsewhere.
 Biproportional apportionment is a system where the total number of votes is used to calculate the number of seats each party is due, followed by a calculation of the constituencies in which the seats should be awarded in order to achieve the total due to them.

-Proportional systems that use ranked choice voting include STV and STV variants, such as CPO-STV, Schulze STV and the Wright system.

-Among the proportional voting systems that use rating are Thiele's voting rules and Phragmen's voting rule.
+Some proportional voting systems use rating.
+They include Thiele's voting rules and Phragmen's voting rule.
 A special case of Thiele's voting rules is Proportional Approval Voting.
 Some proportional systems that may be used with either ranking or rating include the Method of Equal Shares and the Expanding Approvals Rule.